abhishekporwal1991/Principal_Component_Analysis_Implementation/README.md

 ## What is PCA and need of PCA?
 PCA stands for Principal Component Analysis.
 In a day to day machine learning tasks you might have encountered a problem of high dimensionality of the dataset (telecom/banking data).
 The problem with such a data is that it leads to overfitting problem in the model.
-The available features are highly correlated with each other and are redundant to the model.
+The available features are generally highly correlated with each other and are redundant to the model.
 Adding these variables to the model increase the complexity of the model as well as inflate the model coefficients (Multicollinearity).

 The solution to the problem is to reduce the dimensionality of the dataset and PCA is one such technique.
 PCA is a method of summarizing data with fewer characteristics.
 It constructs some new characteristics.
 These new characteristics are constructed using the old ones (Linear combinations).